-It is important to point out that in 2 and 3 dimensions, the choice of primitive basis vectors is not unique3 as show in figure 8.2.
-(In 1d, the single primitive basis vector is unique up to the sign (direction) of a).
+It is important to point out that in 2 and 3 dimensions, the choice of primitive lattice vectors is not unique as show in figure 10.2.
+(In 1d, the single primitive lattice vector is unique up to the sign (direction) of a).

-Figure 8.2: The choice of primitive basis vectors for a lattice is not unique.
+Figure 10.2: The choice of primitive lattice vectors for a lattice is not unique.